Achievable logoAchievable logo

 f(x)=x+7

 In fact, the name of the function can be any letter(s).
-You can always be sure you are working with a function if that name is italicized and takes something else in parentheses, like f(x), g(y), or h(z).
+You can tell you’re working with a function when that name is italicized and takes an input in parentheses, like f(x), g(y), or h(z).

 Try solving this simple function: